andreakfernandez10/Data-Science-Practicum-Project-AF/README.md

 </p>

 ## Evaluate Model
 I first evaluated the training data with both models, which was the larger of the two datasets split.
 Then the testing data was run with both models and they produced the predicted values, true values, and which model it was.
 The next step I took was measure how each of the models performed on both the training and testing datasets.
 Below we can see the results of how the root mean square error(rmse) for the random forest was lower, which means it performed better than the linear regression model for the training data.
 The rmse was lower for the linear regression model and peformed better when run on the testing data.
+Since the random forest was not performing as well as it should be, I decided to use resampling on the training data.
+This is to get a better estimate on how the model will likely perform if there was new data put into the model.

 <p align="center">
  <img width="579" alt="Screen Shot 2021-06-26 at 4 34 59 PM" src="https://user-images.githubusercontent.com/60277706/123527408-846e5e80-d69c-11eb-9d94-6daac61d552a.png">